Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 11.4 Registration implications of non-UK intermediaries arranging supplies made in the UK

 If you’re a non-UK supplier of B2C intermediary services arranging a supply in the UK, you are responsible for accounting for any UK VAT due on your supply.
 If you are not already registered in the UK, you’ll probably be liable to register.
-For information about registration, see VAT Notice 700/1: should I be registered for VAT?
+You can find out more about this in Who should register for VAT (VAT Notice 700/1).

-11.5 When I may be liable to register in other member states
+11.5 When I may be liable to register in an EU member state

-If you supply B2C services of arranging a supply which is supplied in another member state and your customer is not EU VAT registered or otherwise in business, you may be liable to register for VAT in that member state.
+If you supply B2C services of arranging a supply which is supplied in an EU member state and your customer is not EU VAT registered or otherwise in business, you may be liable to register for VAT in that member state.

-12. B2C services of a professional, technical, financial, intellectual or other intangible nature supplied to customers outside the EU
+12. B2C services of a professional, technical, financial, intellectual or other intangible nature supplied to customers outside the UK

 This section applies if: